dtcenter/METdataio/docs/Users_Guide/load_data.rst

       row already exists in the table with the insert information, then the existing record will be used instead of trying to insert a dupilcate.

+ * -  Error:
+   -  **ERROR:root: (1049, "Unknown database 'mv_test'") in run_sql ***
+         Error when connecting to database
+ * - Solution:
+   - This error is caused when the database you are attempting to load data, does not exist.
+You will need to create the database, set up the appropriate privileges as outlined above, and load the schema using the mv_mysql.sql file.